Free Estate Planning Forms

 4. Probate is a very technical area of law.
 You should talk to a probate lawyer before taking any actions that will affect the estate.
 Most probate attorneys will talk to you for a few minutes without charge so you can find out if the estate is one in which you may need a probate attorney.
 While you may not need to hire an attorney if it is a small estate and the probate is anticipated to be a simple one, it’s important to consult a probate attorney first.
 Get some preliminary information about whether it is feasible to handle the probate on your own or whether you’ll need the limited or full involvement of an attorney.

 5. Arrange your schedule to allow adequate time to take all the actions required to probate or settle the estate.
 Settling an estate can take a minimum of six months and sometimes several years.
 If the estate is subject to probate, the amount of time you will personally devote to estate administration will be even greater.
-Make sure you have enough time to do everything required of an executor, including meeting legal deadlines and creating estate administration paperwork that is detail-oriented.
+Make sure you have enough time to do everything required of an executor, including meeting legal deadlines and creating estate administration paperwork that is detail oriented.
 Being an executor can be overwhelming.
 If you are not up to the task of being an executor, see our For Executors page for suggestions.